Managing Document Versions in Confluence Cloud

 Taking part in Codegeist

-Atlassian Summit US is right around the corner and Scroll Document Versions has been released just in time to be part of this year's Codegeist (an Atlassian hackathon that's open to all).
+Atlassian Summit US is right around the corner and Scroll Documents has been released just in time to be part of this year's Codegeist (an Atlassian hackathon that's open to all).
 We'd be thrilled if you voted for Scroll Document Versions.
-Public voting for the "Popular choice cloud add-on" will be possible between August 28th and September 1st, 2017.
+Public voting for the "Popular choice cloud app" will be possible between August 28th and September 1st, 2017.